obrienmikej/amazon-aws-playground/certification/aws_certified_sysops_admin_associate/monitoring_elb.md

 -The number of requests completed or connections made during the specified interval (1 or 5 minutes)

 Latency
--	[HTTP listener] The time elapsed, in seconds, after the request leaves the load balancer until the headers of the response are received
+-[HTTP listener] The time elapsed, in seconds, after the request leaves the load balancer until the headers of the response are received

 HTTPCode_ELB_4xx
 HTTPCode_ELB_5xx